z03h/ext-reactions/docs/source/api.rst

 ReactionContext
 ^^^^^^^^^^^^^^^

-There's a lot of weird crap that goes on here is using raw methods.
-A :class:`.ProxyBase` is used if anything from :class:`payload <discord.RawReactionActionEvent>` cannot be resolved to a matching object.
+There's a lot of weird crap that goes on here if using raw methods.
+A :class:`.ProxyBase` is used if anything from :class:`payload <discord.RawReactionActionEvent>` cannot be resolved to a matching object from cache.

 Ex: A :class:`.ProxyMember` or :class:`.ProxyUser` may be used instead of :class:`discord.Member` or :class:`discord.User` if :meth:`~discord.Guild.get_member`